boris-kz/CogAlg/README.md

 Full introduction: www.cognitivealgorithm.info

 Intelligence is the ability to predict and plan (self-predict), which can only be done by discovering and projecting patterns.
 This perspective is well established: pattern recognition is a core of any IQ test.
-But there is no general, consistent, and constructive definition of either pattern or recognition (quantified similarity).
+But there is no general and at the same time constructive definition of either pattern or recognition (quantified similarity).
 So, I came up with my own definitions, which directly translate into algorithm proposed below.

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
-I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering, then explain my code and implementation plans.
+I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering, then explain my code in Implementation part.

-I need help with design and implementation of this algorithm: open project CogAlg on GitHub, in Python.
-But this work is theory first, experimentation last.
-The "theory" part is refining, extending, and implementing principles introduced below.
-I pay per contribution, or monthly if there is some track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
+I need help with design and implementation of this algorithm.
+All contributions must be consistent with the principles introduced here.
+Unless you find some conceptual flaws or omissions, which would be even more valuable.
+This is an open project, but I will pay per contribution, or per hour once there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
-*This content is published under Creative Commons Attribution 4.0 International License.*